-Throughout the hectic weeks of April and May, the Women's Coalition had agreed a number of policy positions.
+Throughout the hectic weeks of April and May, the coalition had agreed a range of policy papers.
 At the core of these were three political principles:

-- Political Inclusiveness
+- 1. Political Inclusiveness - 2.
+Equity

-- Equity

-- Respect for human rights.
+3. Respect for human rights.

-While the practical realisation of the principles of equity and human rights may well be the most difficult to accomplish in the long-term, in the short-term it is the principle of political inclusiveness that must be addressed .
+While the practical realisation of the principles of equity and human rights may well be the most difficult to accomplish in the long-term, in the short-term it is the principle of political inclusiveness that must be addressed.
 As a "solution focused" group, the Women's Coalition has always held the view that all parties and interests have to be heard if realistic political options are to emerge.
-Hence the demand of the Women's Coalition that all elected parties should have access to All Party Talks.
-The active participation of Sinn Fein in both the Talks, from which it is excluded, and the Forum, which it has chosen not to attend, is important and would underline a clear commitment to peaceful negotiation.
+Hence the demand of the Women's Coalition that all elected parties should have access to the All-Party Talks.
+The active participation of elected Sinn Fein representatives in both the Talks. from which it is excluded, and the Forum, which it has chosen not to attend, is important and would underline a clear commitment to peaceful negotiation.
 The Women's Coalition continues to assert this position even though, in common with others, it is sickened by the return of the IRA to the politics of the bomb.
-It believes violence is not only a sign of defeatism but a tragic return to the zero-sum option of anti-democratic militarism.
+It believes violence is not only a sign of defeatism, but also a tragic return to the zero-sum option of anti-democratic militarism.